RiccardoVib/CONDITIONED-MODELING-OF-OPTICAL-COMPRESSOR/README.md

 This code repository for the article _Deep Learning Conditioned Modeling of Optical Compression_ and _Fully Conditioned and Low Latency Black-boc Model of Analog Compression_, Proceedings of the DAFx Conferences 2022-23.

+This repository contains all the necessary utilities to use our architectures.
+Find the code located inside the "./Code" folder, and the weights of pre-trained models inside the "./Models" folder

 # DEEP LEARNING CONDITIONED MODELING OF OPTICAL COMPRESSION
 Datsets are available at the following link:
 [CL 1B Dataset (2 parameters)](https://doi.org/10.5281/zenodo.6497085)